 - the real weight of the trains.

-- possible cancellations.
+In case of absence of real data, the theoretical mass is used in order to calculate the amount due. - possible cancellations.

-- b) Partial cancellation of the reservation
+Partial cancellation of the reservation

 To encourage effective use of the capacity, the following cancellation conditions apply: